NISE-Stim: How Spinal Stimulation Can Support Children with Down Syndrome

 Proven Benefits and Safety

-Over 350 children have already been treated directly with NISE-Stim, and many have shown improvements in:
+May children have already been treated directly with NISE-Stim, and many have shown improvements in:

 New movements or stronger existing muscles